rook/rook.github.io/docs/rook/v1.5/ceph-cluster-crd.md

   * `modules`: is the list of Ceph manager modules to enable
 * `crashCollector`: The settings for crash collector daemon(s).
   * `disable`: is set to `true`, the crash collector will not run on any node where a Ceph daemon runs
+* `logCollector`: The settings for log collector daemon.
+  * `enabled`: if set to `true`, the log collector will run as a side-car next to each Ceph daemon.
+The Ceph configuration option `log_to_file` will be turned on, meaning Ceph daemons will log on files in addition to still logging to container's stdout.
+These logs will be rotated. (default: false)
+  * `periodicity`: how often to rotate daemon's log. (default: 24h).
+Specified with a time suffix which may be 'h' for hours or 'd' for days. **Rotating too often will slightly impact the daemon's performance since the signal briefly interrupts the program.**
 * `annotations`: [annotations configuration settings](#annotations-and-labels)
 * `labels`: [labels configuration settings](#annotations-and-labels)
 * `placement`: [placement configuration settings](#placement-configuration-settings)